DipanCSE/DipanCSE/README.md

 ###

 <h4 align="left">🔭 I’m currently working on Building a responsive e-commerce website for a local business<br><br>🌱 I’m currently learning Advanced Next.js , DSA , GenAI and GraphQL integration<br><br>👯 I’m looking to collaborate on Open-source projects focused on MERN stack development<br><br>🤝 I’m looking for help with Improving deployment strategies with Docker and Kubernetes<br><br>👨‍💻 All of my projects are available at https://github.com/DipanCSE<br><br>💬 Ask me about React, Node.js, and optimizing database queries with MongoDB andMySQL<br><br>📖As a passionate self-learner, I’ve built my skills by diving into real-world projects, exploring cutting-edge technologies, and experimenting with new frameworks.
-I believe curiosity and persistence are my greatest teachers.<br><br>📫 How to reach me dipanmajumder55@gmail.com<br><br>⚡ Fun fact I once debugged a 3,000-line spaghetti code project in one night... with pizza as my only companion!</h4>
+I believe curiosity and persistence are my greatest teachers.<br><br>⚡ Fun fact I once debugged a 3,000-line spaghetti code project in one night... with pizza as my only companion!</h4>

 ###